Harvest Queen (sternwheeler): Disposition

-On June 30, 1926, the Oregon-Washington Railway and Navigation Company, the legal successor to the O.R.&N, sold Harvest Queen and Hassalo to the Alaska Junk Company.
+On June 30, 1926, the Oregon-Washington Railway and Navigation Company, the legal successor to the O.R.&N, sold Harvest Queen and Hassalo to Alaska Junk Company.
 The retirement of these two vessels from the once large O-W R.&.N. fleet left only two steamers remaining, the small propeller Nahcotta, then running as a ferry between Astoria and Megler, Washington, and the then new sternwheeler Lewiston, built in 1923 and operating on the Snake River.
 At the time of the sale, both Harvest Queen and Hassalo were moored in the Willamette River at Albina.

 On June 30, 1926, the date of the sale, both vessels were moved to south Portland and tied up at a dock built for ships during the First World War by the Northwest Steel company.Harvest Queen and Hassalo had been out of service since at least February 1, 1925, tied up next to the old T.J.
 Potter, all of them once considered some of the fastest and most prestigious vessels on the river.

-On July 4, 1926, the Alaska Junk Company, owned by Sam Schnitzer (1880-1952) and H.J.
+On July 4, 1926, Alaska Junk Company, owned by Sam Schnitzer (1880–1952) and H.J.
 Wolf, offered Harvest Queen and Hassalo, a similar vessel, for sale.
 Abandoned in the Willamette River, in the first part of 1927 Harvest Queen sank near Ross Island.
 A few months later, in early June 1927, the steamer's pilot house broke free during rising storm waters and floated downriver, causing a mistaken report of a sunken vessel to be filed with the harbor patrol.